RChandana/Concept-behind-HLoc/README.md

 SuperPoint is built upon the Convolution Neural Network (CNN) architecture.

-Some of the important features are :
+Some of the important features of SuperPoint are :
 * SuperPoint has the ability to detect the key points in an image automatically.
 * It also generates the description of features from the extracted key points.
 * SuperPoint is self-supervised, i.e., it does not require manual supervision while generating key points or descriptors during training.
-It is trained on unlabed image data.
+It is trained on unlabeled image data.
 * It is designed to efficiently run on GPU and is suitable for real-time applications.

+## SuperGlue

+SuperGlue is an algorithm used as a graph neural network for feature matching.
+It is a CV algorithm developed for matching and estimating the correspondences between images.
+It was introduced as an extension to the SuperPoint model.

+Some of the important features of SuperGlue are :
+* Used as feature matching to find correlations between key points or feature points in different images.
+*